alexxander77/security-reviews/reports/Caviar-Private-Pools-Audit.md

 * gogotheauditor | twitter: https://twitter.com/gogotheauditor

 # About Caviar Private Pools
-Caviar Private Pools are highly customizable NFT AMM pool implementing concentrated liquidity.
+Caviar Private Pools are highly customizable NFT AMM pools implementing concentrated liquidity.

-The audit focused on veryfiying and securing all of the contracts in the system.
+The audit focused on verifying and securing all of the contracts in the system.

 # Findings List
 | # | Issue Title                                                                                | Severity | Status |